MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/service-configuration/session-template-constants.md

 },
 ```

 ## metrics

 If the `metrics` properties are not specified, they default to the values that are needed to satisfy the quality of service requirements.

-If they are specified, then the values must be sufficient to satisfy the quality of service requirements.
+If the `metrics` properties are specified, then the values must be sufficient to satisfy the quality of service requirements.

 This element is only valid if the session has the `connectivity` capability set.

 metric | Description | valid values | default value